-The Agency's obligation to develop a Long-Term Renewable Resources Procurement Plan stems from requirements included in Public Act 99-0906, known colloquially as the "Future Energy Jobs Act" and referred to herein as P.A.
+The Agency's obligation to develop a Long-Term Renewable Resources Procurement Plan stems from new-requirements included in Public Act 99-0906, known colloquially as the "Future Energy Jobs Act" and referred to herein as P.A.
 99-0906.
 P.A.
-99-0906, was passed by both the Illinois House and Senate during the last days of the 99th General Assembly on December 1, 2016, and was signed into law on December 7, 2016 with an effective date of June 1, 2017.
+99-0906, then known as Senate Bill 2814, was passed by both the Illinois House and Senate during the last days of the 99th General Assembly on December 1, 2016, and was signed into law by Illinois Governor Bruce Rauner on December 7, 2016 with an effective date of June 1, 2017.

-In addition to the requirement that the Agency develop its Long-Term Renewable Resources Procurement Plan and implement the programs and procurement discussed herein, P.A.
-99-0906 also contained other significant reforms to Illinois energy law.
-Among those reforms included the establishment of a zero emission standard requiring the Agency to develop a Zero Emission Standard Procurement Plan for the procurement of zero emission credits from zero emission (i.e., nuclear) generating facilities;21 revisions to the state's energy efficiency portfolio standard found in Article VIII of the Public Utilities Act (220 ILCS 5) including the adoption of cumulative savings targets for energy efficiency programs and measures, and the elimination of the statutory pathway by which incremental energy efficiency programs were included in the IPA's annual procurement plans;22 additional financial assistance for low-income ratepayers;23 bill crediting for the energy production associated with subscriptions to community renewable generation;24 and a smart inverter rebate for behind-the-meter generating facilities.25
+In addition to the requirement that the Agency develop thisits Long-Term Renewable Resources Procurement Plan and implement the programs and procurement discussed herein, P.A.
+99-0906 also contained a number of other significant reforms to Illinois energy law.
+Among those reforms includeincluded the establishment of a zero emission standard requiring the Agency to develop a Zero Emission Standard Procurement Plan for the procurement of zero emission credits from zero emission (i.e., nuclear) generating facilities;26 revisions to the state's energy efficiency portfolio standard found in Article VIII of the Public Utilities Act (220 ILCS 5) including the adoption of cumulative savings targets for energy efficiency programs and measures, and the elimination of the statutory pathway by which incremental energy efficiency programs were included in the IPA's